Rabbit Advocacy Animal Matters

 In reality, they don't, and rabbits and the other little victims seem to be exempt from the same consideration.
 There's a real hierarchy here.

 We finally received our first bit of information regarding the sourcing of "livestock" (expendable commodities) from a Petcetera employee who had worked in several stores in the Lower Mainland and on Vancouver Island.
-Not only were the rabbits being supplied by the Dragon Trading Corporation, this company has a large warehouse breeding operation in the City of Richmond where all sort of critters are being constantly churned out to feed the pet industry.
+Not only were the rabbits being supplied by the Dragon Trading Corporation, this company has a large backyard breeding operation in the Corporation of Delta where all sort of critters are being constantly churned out to feed the pet industry.
 Birds, mice, guinea pigs - you name it, it's a huge enterprise.

 And while Petcetera locations were being stocked on a weekly with baby rabbits, the sterilized adult rabbits supplied by the Vancouver and Burnaby branches for the PAWS pilot project at the Rupert store, languished.
 Colbie and Sherry, like others, were there for months, and were finally bought by the rabbit rescue/action network.
 Rabbit Advocacy continues to monitor Petcetera stores, documenting and reporting, and fighting to make a difference in their lives.